 All you have to do to publish the map is to turn publishing on (you can turn it off anytime again as well if you wish).

-When the map is published, you we also see the URL where it can be reached.
+When the map is published, you will also see the URL where it can be reached.
 You can copy this and share it with people directly or you can link to it from somewhere like blog or wikipage.